publisha/shakespeare_repo/Markdown.md

 # Markdown
 ## Introduction
-Before we begin, I should explain that I am editing this text in Penflip.
+Before we begin, I should explain that I am editing this text as markdown.

+*Markdown* is a simple markup language that allows for structured text to be edited simply without the bloat of word processors like Microsoft Word.

 I am entering the markdown tags by using special character, but if you view this in the editor, you will notice 2 things:

 - You can use the editor toolbar at the top, to create the structure (H1,H2,H3 etc)
 - I have used the code block (starting and finishing with 3 backticks \`\`\`) to display what the markdown syntax looks like)